Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Then, transferring your categories and product SEO URLs will cost you an extra $59.

-And so, if you’re on a budget, you sure want to prioritize the essential stuff.
+And so, if you’re on a budget, you’ll want to prioritize the essentials.

 Step #8: Perform a Free Demo Migration

-The demo might feel like an unnecessary step, especially since Cart2Cart has already proven itself through positive reviews and continues to draw from past users.
+The demo may be an unnecessary step, especially since Cart2Cart has already proven itself through positive reviews and continues to draw from past users.

-From the demo target store, you get a sense of how different entities have been mapped, background functionalities, and the fronted interface, including some of the stuff you might probably need to configure after migration.
+From the demo target store, you get a sense of how different entities have been mapped, background functionalities, and the front-end interface, including some of the stuff you might need to configure after migration.

-The data import process here ought to last around 30 minutes.
+The data import process here should last around 30 minutes.
 However, Cart3Cart will only transfer a few of your selected entities.

 Step #9: Begin The Full Magento 1-to-2 Migration

-If your simulated migration (demo) went well, you can proceed and begin the full upgrade process.
+If your simulated migration (demo) went well, you can proceed with the entire upgrade process.

-It’s important to note that Cart2Cart bills you for everything before proceeding with complete migration.
-You’ll need to pay for the data transfer alongside an additional migration option.
+It’s important to note that Cart2Cart bills you for everything before proceeding with the complete migration.
+You’ll need to pay for the data transfer, along with an additional migration option.

 Meanwhile, run your numbers through the Cart2Cart estimator tool to assess what you’d wind up paying.